 This method almost sounds too good to be true, right?
 It’s easier to incorporate in the classroom than you think.
-You are probably already doing some CLT based activities.
+You are already doing some CLT-based activities.
 The key is to do them all the time.

-What does a CLT based classroom look like in practice?
-Well, it depends on the students’ ages, interests, and English level.
+What does a CLT-based classroom look like in practice?
+Well, it depends on the students’ ages, interests, and English levels.
 Activities should have clear instructions and examples.
-Depending on the students’ levels, you can always scaffold lessons by putting sentence structures as guides on the board or even translating into their native language.
+Depending on the students’ levels, you can always scaffold lessons by putting sentence structures as guides on the board or even translating them into their native language.